Department of Race, Ethnicity, Gender, and Sexualilty Studies

 C. Electives

-Select 33 semester credit hours of free electives, some of which may need be upper-division, depending on the student’s course selections in Section B. Students are advised to consult with their Major Advisor to verify that they will meet the 39 upper-division hours required for the B.A. degree in Women's, Gender and Sexuality Studies.33
+Select 33 semester credit hours of free electives, some of which may need be upper-division, depending on the student’s course selections in Section B. Students are advised to consult with their assigned advisor to verify that they will meet the 39 upper-division hours required for the B.A. degree in Women's, Gender and Sexuality Studies.33

 Total Credit Hours78